Skip the takeout and whip up a fast and fresh recipe for Easy Beef and Broccoli in 20 minutes or less.

 Recipe by Kelly Senyei of Just a Taste.
 Please do not reprint this recipe without my permission.
 If you'd like to feature this recipe on your site, please rewrite the method of preparation and link to this post as the original source.

-So glad you’re enjoying it, Hannah!
+So glad you enjoyed it, Loraine!